Isn’t it a wonderful feeling when the stock you buy for a month gets sold within the same period?

 No matter how big or small your ecommerce business is, it’s always important to track metrics like stock to sales ratio, inventory turnover, and inventory days on hand — and ShipBob can help you do it.

 From your ShipBob dashboard, you can monitor daily inventory history, inventory summaries, SKU velocity, inventory turnover, and more.
-With this data, you can both track and optimise your inventory levels as order volume increases.
+With this data, you can both track and optimize your inventory levels as order volume increases.

 You can also set up automatic reorder point notifications to make sure that you replenish inventory at the optimal time and avoid stockouts.